toKrzysztof/kponos/internal/core/reference_analyzer/internal/serviceaccount_reference_finder.md

 2. **Image Pull Secrets**
    - `imagePullSecrets[].name` - Secrets used for pulling container images from private registries when Pods use this ServiceAccount

-### ConfigMap References

-ServiceAccounts do not reference ConfigMaps.
-The `FindConfigMapReferences` method is implemented to satisfy the `ReferenceFinderStrategy` interface but always returns an empty result.

 ## Notes

 - The finder performs **static analysis** of ServiceAccount resource specifications.
 It does not detect dynamic references or references created at runtime.